Knowit-Objectnet/oko-infrastructure/readme.md

 The terraform state for all these services are stored in an S3 bucket defined in a backend.tf in each project.
 They all use the same lock table which means that it's not possible to change two services at the same time.

+## SNS subscriptions
+The SNS subscriptions depond on both the service's own queue and other services' topics.
+Because of this SNS subscriptions have their own sub directory that can be applied when their dependencies have already been configured.

 ## Created resources
 Some of the important resources are described bellow.